Training EAWS Ergonomic Assessment Worksheet (EAWS)

 First level tools: risk screening tools which require a quick checklist.

 Second level tools: risk evaluation tools which require a detailed analysis with index calculations.
 These are applied where a possible risk has been already detected by a first level system and the “risk generator” has not yet been properly identified.

 The aim of First level tools is to get a very quick mapping of the different risk areas and to concentrate all the efforts on a rapid redesign.
 With the Second level tools specific loads are analyzed in detail, since the first level corresponding tool was insufficient to identify the origin of the risk.

 Though the EAWS is presented as First level tool, it is quite analytical and it always identifies the origin of the risk.

 Objective and result

-Aim is to analyze the risk factors that may lead to overload the operator and eventually to occupational diseases, to search for adequate for solutions.
-The using of a score system, like a traffic light, shows how to help the employee to work healthy and good conditions.
-Without ignoring the productivity.
+Aim is to analyse the risk factors that can lead to operator overload and eventually to occupational diseases, in order to find adequate solutions.
+The use of a score system, with traffic light display, shows how the employee can be helped to work healthy and well.
+Without ignoring productivity.

-Every participant ends with an examination.
-This diploma is recognized internationally.
+Each participant concludes with an exam.
+This diploma is recognised internationally.

-If sufficient participants are registered for a public training, a venue as central as possible will be chosen.
-Besides we provide in-house trainings.
-By filling in the contact form you can ask for more information.
-Afterwards we will contact you.
+If there are sufficient public course registrations, a central location will be sought.
+In addition, we also provide in-house training courses.
+By filling in the contact form you can request more information.
+We will contact you, afterwards.

-TIP: take to the training a counting machine, pencil and eraser with you.© 2018 MTM Association Benelux
+TIP: Bring a laptop, counting machine, pencil and eraser with you for the course.© 2021 MTM Association Benelux